Highway 97 - Peachland Transportation Study

 - A range of improvement options, including possible alternate routes and improvements along the existing route, were shared with the public for feedback in November 2016

-The current phase of the study should complete in Fall 2018.
+The current phase of the study is being finalized.
 It will identify two preferred options: one that uses the existing corridor and one that uses an alternate corridor.
 The public will have an opportunity to comment on the conclusions during the next phase of the study.

-The next phase of the study should begin in Fall 2018 and will take 18 months to complete.
+The next phase of the study will immediately follow the first phase and will take 18 months to complete.
 It will establish the ultimate long-term solution and implementation strategy.
 Public engagement will be ongoing during this phase.

 See Community Engagement for detailed information about the ongoing dialogue with local governments, First Nations, stakeholders and the public, as well as study results to date.